smped/snakemake_hic/README.md

 ## Testing

-- Once all edits are performed and data is uploaded, run `snamekmake -n` as a dry run to check everything will work as expected
+- Once all edits are performed and data is uploaded, run `snakemake -n` as a dry run to check everything will work as expected
 - If the dry run is successful, create the conda environments `snakemake --use-conda --conda-create-envs-only`.
 This may take a while.

 Create the rulegraph to check everything is as expected